mystsoftware/myst-help-center/myst-management/myst-license.md

 ### Updating the License
 #### MyST Studio
-#####Prerequisite
+##### Prerequisites
-1. No data is expected to be lost however, as a precaution run the `backup-database.sh` script to backup your MyST Studio database.
+1. Run the `backup-database.sh` script to backup your MyST Studio database.
+This will allow you to easily rollback from an upgrade, if needed.
-2. You have received a new license file from Rubicon Red.
+2. Ensure you have a license bundle from Rubicon Red.

 #####5.6.5+
 1. Log into MyST Studio